groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Microsoft Project Template (.mpt) contains basic information and structure along with document settings for creating .MPP files.
+Represents a Microsoft Project Template (.mpt), which contains basic information and structure along with document settings for creating .MPP files.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/project-management/mpt